Lumberton, Texas: Geography

 The Eastex Freeway (comprising US 69, 96, and US 287) runs north from Beaumont to the southern border of Lumberton, where it splits into two separate highways, both running north to south, with Highway 96 in the eastern portion of the city and Highways 69 and 287 in the western portion.
 The two highways house the majority of the commercial development on the city.
 US 96 leads north-northeast 7 mi to Silsbee, while Highway 69/287 leads northwest 11 mi to Kountze, the Hardin County seat.
 Beaumont is 12 mi to the south.

-Lumberton is considered a "bedroom" community to Beaumont, Texas; the county seat to Jefferson County.
-It has many subdivisions and a school district.